5 common scams and how to protect yourself

 Fraudsters are great at making these situations seem legitimate and pressuring you to act quickly.
 And spotting the real versus the fake can be hard.

 Scammers are always looking for new opportunities to get your information and money.
-The confusion and stress surrounding the coronavirus is just the latest.
+The confusion and stress surrounding the coronavirus are among the latest.
 But there are ways you can stay ahead of the game.
-The Federal Trade Commission keeps a running list of the latest scams.
-And you can also sign up for the agency’s consumer alerts to help you avoid being scammed.

 Many federal and state agencies have running lists of scam warnings.
 Sites that provide information on the latest scams include:

 These agencies can also provide you with resources on how to report a scam.
 Or they may be able to help if you feel that you may have been the victim of a scam.

 Though the specifics may change over time, there are many common types of scams you may run into.
 It might help to trust in the old saying “If it’s too good to be true, it probably is.”

 Avoiding scams takes some vigilance and a bit of caution.
 If you’re interested in learning more about how to keep yourself safe from fraud and other scams, check out this guide on mobile security.